NamanGarg2075/GeekyWeb/docs/languages/html/html_editors.md

 </Tabs>
 :::

-4. After downloading file simple open it to install ans follow all steps your visual studio will be installed successfully.
+4. After downloading the file, simply open it to install and follow all steps.
+Your visual studio will be installed successfully.